How Do UTIs Cause Confusion In Seniors?

-When our immune systems are fighting an infection, our bodies release chemicals the cause inflammation.
-This inflammation can lead to swelling in the brain and disrupt senior’s brain function.
+When our immune systems are fighting an infection, our bodies release chemicals that cause inflammation.
+This inflammation can lead to swelling in the brain and disrupt a senior’s brain function.

 In older adults, the inflammation and stress hormones released when fighting an infection like a UTI affects the brain more than it did when they were young.
 This is what scientists believe causes UTI delirium in seniors.

 UTI delirium is a specific term for the cognitive impairments and behavioral changes that inflammation from a UTI can cause.